-The city of Addis Ababa shares what is studied by Rosen and Alan (2013) (re-urbanize existing built up areas and regulating suburban sprawl) and Wang et al. (change from spatial bond to spatial mismatch between jobs and housing).
-According to Tiumelissan & Pankhurst (2013) the urban landscape in Ethiopia is currently undergoing a fundamental transformation, with whole neighborhoods in the center of major cities being cleared for urban development.
-As Tiumelissan and Pankhurst study indicates the urban renewal programs have twin objectives of promoting urban growth and providing improved housing for the urban poor.
-Dejen (2017) study indicates that Ethiopian government outlined an ambitious vision for low-income urban and housing development, formulated as the Integrated Housing Development Program (IHDP), since 2005.
-Addis Ababa is the first city which applies this national program in Ethiopia.
+The city of Addis Ababa shares what is studied by Rosen and Alan (2013) (re-urbanize existing built up areas and regulating suburban sprawl) and Wang et al. (2011) (change from spatial bond to spatial mismatch between jobs and housing).

 Ingwan et al. (2010) referred that, Addis Ababa City Administration launched ambitious low-cost condominium housing projects through the Integrated Housing Development Program (IHDP) in 2006 to minimize housing shortage, clear slums, and provide decent shelter to middle and low income groups.
-Based on Krems (2017) up-to their study time around 180,000 Addis Ababa condominium housing units are transferred to their owners.
-But according to Ministry of Urban Development and Housing (2019) starting from 1998 to 2010E.C. the city administration of Addis Ababa provided the condominium housing units for 176,721 lottery winners of the city dwellers; among the winners 52% are women which is the highest proportion.
-Based on Tiumelissan and Pankhurst (2013) study low-cost housing condominium apartments are being constructed by the government and offered to urban residents who were living in the areas that are being demolished and who can afford the down-payment and subsequent monthly payments.
-Some of these condominiums are close to central areas that are being redeveloped and a larger number are being constructed on the outskirts of the city (Tiumelissan & Pankhurst, 2013).
+Particularly 20% to 30% of housing units allocated to female headed households; and youth also have equal opportunity to participate in the programme (MoWUD, 2007).
+Some of the condominiums are close to central areas that are being redeveloped and a larger number are being constructed on the outskirts of the city (Tiumelissan & Pankhurst, 2013).

-Related with condominium neighborhoods distance from the city center; there is limitation of formal and informal jobs availability; notably women who were preparing and selling food and beverages in central part of the city could not do from condominium housing (Tiumelissan & Pankhurst, 2013).
+Related with periphery condominium residential neighborhoods distance from the city center; although the stated intention of the government was to relocate the poor to new government-built condominium housing, receiving a condominium is not a realistic option for the majority of the low-income inhabitants in the inner city related with the livelihood activity (Hassen et al., 2018).
+There is limitation of formal and informal jobs availability notably women who were preparing and selling food and beverages in central part of the city could not do from condominium housing (Tiumelissan & Pankhurst, 2013).